 In most cases, doctors will first try to solve the problems using medication.
 If this fails, though, surgery is the only option left.
-There is a big number of procedures which can be done to help someone regain strength, feeling, and mobility in their hand.
+There is a big number of procedures, which can be done to help someone regain strength, feeling, and mobility in their hand.

 In other cases, such as Dupuytren's contracture, surgeons will have to be very careful to not damage muscles and nerves as this will only further damage the hand and cause even more problems for the patient.
-The hand is a very sensible part of the human body so, no matter what medical procedure is done to it, it must be performed by expert doctors in order to ensure maximum efficiency.
+The hand is a very sensitive part of the human body so, no matter what medical procedure is done to it, it must be performed by expert doctors in order to ensure maximum efficiency.

 There are many benefits linked to this procedure:

 The recovery time may vary a lot, depending on the surgical procedure done.
-With this said, there are rehabilitation steps which must be taken in all of them.
-Because it is such a sensible part of the body, almost all patients will need to take pain medication after their surgery.
+With this said, there are rehabilitation steps, which must be taken in all of them.
+Because it is such a sensitive part of the body, almost all patients will need to take pain medication after their surgery.
 To speed up the healing process, the hand will have to remain immobilized for some time.
 In almost all recovery periods, the patient will need to do physical therapy in order to strengthen his muscles and increase his mobility.